-On 14 March 2016 we will hold a workshop in the Arts Lecture Theatre to showcase the various interdisciplinary approaches to Cultural Memory within the University, with the participation of Prof. Leo Spitzer and Prof. Marianne Hirsch.
+On 14 March 2016 we held a workshop in the Arts Lecture Theatre to showcase the various interdisciplinary approaches to Cultural Memory within the University, with the participation of Prof. Leo Spitzer and Prof. Marianne Hirsch.

-Professor Leo Spitzer will give a talk on ‘Improbable Images: School Photos in Holocaust Europe’ and speak about photographic images of Jewish school children taken in various ghettos, transit camps, and in hiding during World War Two as both memorial objects and objects of resistance.
+Professor Leo Spitzer gave a talk on ‘Improbable Images: School Photos in Holocaust Europe’ and spoke about photographic images of Jewish school children taken in various ghettos, transit camps, and in hiding during World War Two as both memorial objects and objects of resistance.

 University of St Andrews, Parliament Hall, 5 p.m.